canonical/microceph/README.md

 ```

 > [!NOTE]
-> `cluster` is a microceph subcommand for managing clusters.
+> `cluster` is a MicroCeph subcommand for managing associated Ceph clusters.

 After setup, add storage to your cluster with: